 An example in food is denominations.
-In Italian, we have acronyms like DOP, IGP and STG.
-They’re already difficult to understand as a native speaker of Italian, let alone for people who don’t speak it.
-It takes thorough research to find out that the English equivalents are PDO, PGI and TSG.
+In Italian, we have acronyms like DOP (Denominazione di Origine Protetta), IGP (Indicazione Geografica Protetta), and STG (Specialità Tradizionale Garantita).
+If you’re not an expert, these acronyms are already difficult to understand as a native speaker of Italian, let alone for people who don’t know the language.
+It takes thorough research to find out that the English equivalents are PDO (Protected Designation of Origin), PGI (Protected Geographical Indication), and TSG (Traditional Specialty Guaranteed).
 And this is just one example.
 We can’t risk getting it wrong and definitely need to search and study, preferably using official resources like the European Commission website.

 In the end, this translation was definitely a tasty challenge!